 - RACE and ETHNICITY: Laryngeal and hypopharyngeal cancers are more common among African Americans and non-Hispanic whites (black and white people) than Asian/ pacific islanders, Hispanics, or Alaska Natives/American Indians.

 - HPV (human papillomavirus infection): HPV is a group of around 150 viruses.
 People having HPV infections are at a higher risk of head and neck cancer 3.
-The infection can cause cancerous growth in the cervix, vulva, vagina, penis, anus etc. An HPV infection can also cause non-cancerous or benign warts in different parts of the body.
+The infection can cause cancerous growth in the cervix, vulva, vagina, penis, anus, etc. An HPV infection can also cause non-cancerous or benign warts in different parts of the body.
 Most commonly, HPV infection is seen to cause throat (oropharynx) cancers.
-But usually, HPV infection is only viewed as a minor risk factor for causing laryngeal and hypopharyngeal cancers.
+But usually, HPV infection is one among the minor risk factors for causing laryngeal and hypopharyngeal cancers.

-- POOR DIET: A diet deficient in vitamins like A and E and other vital nutrients are seen to increase a person’s risk of laryngeal and hypopharyngeal cancer.
+- POOR DIET: A diet deficient in vitamins like A and E and other vital nutrients can increase the risk of laryngeal and hypopharyngeal cancer.
 Consuming food rich in essential vitamins and minerals, including eating fresh vegetables and fruits, can prevent the occurrence of such cancers.

 - PLUMMER-VINSON SYNDROME: This rare condition involves iron deficiency and causes difficulty in swallowing food materials.
 Hence people with the disease often suffer from anaemia.
 Plummer-Vinson syndrome increases a person’s risk of hypopharyngeal esophageal cancers.

 - GASTROESOPHAGEAL REFLUX DISEASE: Gastroesophageal reflux disease occurs when stomach acid backs up into the oesophagus (GERD).
 GERD can induce heartburn and increase the risk of esophageal cancer.
-GERD is also linked to an increased risk of hypopharyngeal carcinoma, though further research is needed to confirm this observation.
+GERD suggests a high risk of hypopharyngeal carcinoma, though further research needs to confirm this observation.

 GENETIC SYNDROMES AND THEIR RISK